thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - One paper entitled "Meta module generation for fast few-shot incremental learning" has been published in **ICCVW2019**.

 - One paper entitled "Multicomponent signal decomposition using morphological operations" has been published in **DSP2018**.

+- One paper entitled "Deep CNNs for microscopic image classification by exploiting transfer learning and feature concatenation" has been published in **ISCAS2018**.

+- One paper entitled "Biomedical image classification based on a cascade of an SVM with a reject option and subspace analysis" has been published in **Computers in biology and medicine**.

+- One paper entitled "Twin SVM with a reject option through ROC curve" has been published in **Journal of the Franklin Institute**.

+- Two papers entitled "Automatic endosomal structure detection and localization in fluorescence microscopic images" and "LLC encoded BoW features and softmax regression for microscopic image classification" have been published in **ISCAS2017**.

+- One paper entitled "Reaction-diffusion based level set method with local entropy thresholding for melasma image segmentation" has been published in **ISCAS2017**.

+- One paper entiteld "An SVM based scoring evaluation system for fluorescence microscopic image classification" has been published in **DSP2015**.